GeorgiaRabun CountyBail & Release

 • Risk: If you fail to appear in court, the court can seize the property.

 • Important Note: Property bonds are less common than cash bail or bail bonds.
-Check with the Rabun County court to confirm if they are accepted and to understand the specific requirements.
+Contact the Rabun County Clerk of Court at (706) 782-3615 to confirm if they are accepted and to understand the specific requirements.

 • How it works: You are released on your own "recognizance," meaning you promise to appear in court as required.
 No bail money is required.